LabinatorSolutions/boldchess-web-app/README.md

 ## HTTP Headers Setup

-The app uses **Stockfish 17.1 JS**, which utilizes `SharedArrayBuffer` for multi-threaded performance.
-The engine architecture also uses a **multi-part WASM system** (6 parts, ~13MB each) for better browser caching, with the NNUE neural network embedded directly in the WASM files.
+The app uses **Stockfish 18 JS**, which utilizes `SharedArrayBuffer` for multi-threaded performance.

 To ensure the engine functions correctly, you must configure the following HTTP headers on your server: